Hazards While Torching, Welding, Wrecking, Butting And Brazing

 These important yet dangerous tasks account for thousands of injuries each year.
 What is usually most affected is the skin, eyes and body parts.
 Burns can easily occur as well as damage to the eye with each use of a welding iron.

 SoCal Removal is committed to preserving the safety of employees and maintaining a place of employment free from recognized hazards.
 Accordingly, only properly trained employees, authorized to perform such operations may perform welding, cutting, brazing, grinding, and other hotwork.
 If it is impossible to eliminate fire hazards from such work, appropriate control steps will be taken to ensure the safety of workers, including engineering and administrative controls and personal protective equipment.
 This welding, cutting, and brazing program is designed to protect life and property from fire, atmospheric contaminants, and other associated hazards during these operations, and will be enforced rigorously.

-Personal Protective Equipment & General Safety
+Personal Protective Equipment & General Safety for Torching and Welding

 Face and eye protection, such as safety glasses or face shields

 - Additional necessary clothing or equipment, such as gloves, aprons, hearing protection devices, respirators, lifelines, safety belts, lanyards, and curtains

 - Ventilation, where necessary to protect an employee against toxic materials

 - Except for long-sleeve shirts required to protect the employee from ultraviolet rays to the arms, and ankle length trousers, clothing and equipment will be provided without expense to employees